 All applications must include at least one aligned performance measure (output paired with outcome) that corresponds to the proposed primary intervention.
-This may be a National Performance Measure or an applicant-determined measure depending on the program's theory of change.
-Applications may also include National Performance Measure outputs without associated outcome(s) provided that the output measures a significant program activity.
-Output-only measures do not fulfill the requirement for an aligned performance measure, but may be selected in addition to the aligned measure(s).
-See the Performance Measure Instructions for full details.
+This may be a National Performance Measure or an applicant-determined measure depending on program design, however applicant-determined performance measures cannot duplicate existing National Performance Measures.
+Applicants are not expected to have performance measures for every program activity.

+Applications may also include National Performance Measure outputs without associated outcome(s) provided the output measures a significant program activity.
+Output-only measures do not fulfill the requirement for an aligned performance measure but may be selected in addition to the aligned measure(s).